intel/rohd/doc/tutorials/Chapter_1/00-Introduction_to_ROHD.md

 5. Dart is easy to learn, especially for those with experience in languages such as Java, C#, or JavaScript.

+## How ROHD leverage dart to generate hardware?

 ## Challenges in Hardware Industry

 Many people are curious as to why it is necessary to overhaul legacy systems that have proven effective for so long.
 Below, are some of the reasons why ROHD can be viewed as a powerful potential standard replacement.